 - Panarello steam wand

-- 19 x one touch coffees including flat white, cortado & espresso coffee macchiato
+- 19 x one touch coffees including flat white, cortado & espresso macchiato

 - TFT touch screen controls